- Home

 Q. What did you learn about yourself and your practice during the board certification process?

-A. The board certification process helped me to solidify my professional identity as a Behavioral and Cognitive Psychologist.
-It created a point of departure from the very cerebral and private process of understanding the kind of work I engage on a daily basis and, instead, to articulate it in writing and verbally in an interpersonal exchange.
-This process fostered clarity about where I’ve come in my development as a specialist in behavioral and cognitive psychology, and also identified current needs and emerging opportunities to continue my growth in the profession.
+A. The board certification process helped solidify my professional identity as a behavioral and cognitive psychologist.
+It moved my understanding of my daily work from a largely private and cerebral process to one that I could articulate clearly in writing and in conversation with others.
+This process fostered clarity about my development as a specialist in behavioral and cognitive psychology and helped identify current needs and emerging opportunities for continued professional growth.

 Q. What advice would you give to a candidate for board certification in Behavioral and Cognitive Psychology?

 A. Take one step at a time.
-Each phase requires a different type of effort, and successive phases build upon previous ones.
-Forge connections with ABPP members and the oral exam committee.
-They do want to help and will answer any questions that you might have.
+Each phase requires a different kind of effort, and each successive phase builds on the one before it.
+Forge connections with ABPP members and the oral examination committee.
+They want to help and are willing to answer any questions you may have.